The solution path of the generalized lasso: Applications. Applications

 Finally, we choose

-where $D_{\mathrm{tf},3}$ is the cubic trend filtering matrix (the choice $D_{\mathrm{tf},3}$ is not crucial and of course can be replaced by a higher or lower order trend filtering matrix.)
+where $D_{\mathrm{tf},3}$ is the cubic trend filtering matrix (the choice $D_{\mathrm{tf},3}$ is not crucial and of course can be replaced by a higher or lower order trend filtering matrix).
 The matrix $D$ is structured in this way so that we penalize the smoothness of the first 25 and last 25 components of $\beta=(\beta_0,\beta_1)\T$ individually.
-With $X$ and $D$ as described, solving the optimization problem \eqref{eq:dlasso} gives the coefficients shown in Figure \ref{fig:vcm}, which appear quite similar to those plotted in \cite{vcm}.
+With $X$ and $D$ as described, solving the optimization problem~\eqref{eq:dlasso} gives the coefficients shown in Figure~\ref{fig:vcm}, which appear quite similar to the fits in~\cite{vcm}.

 We conclude this section with a generalized lasso application of \cite{owenoutlie}, in which the penalty is not structurally-based, unlike the examples discussed previously.
-Suppose that we observe $y_1,\ldots y_n$, and we believe the majority of these points follow a linear model $\E(y_i|X_i) = \beta\T X_i$ for some covariates $X_i=(X_{i1},\ldots X_{ip})\T$, except that a small number of the $y_i$ are outliers and do not come from this model.
+Suppose that we observe $y_1,\ldots, y_n$, and we believe the majority of these points follow a linear model $\E(y_i|X_i) = \beta\T X_i$ for some covariates $X_i=(X_{i1},\ldots, X_{ip})\T$, except that a small number of the $y_i$ are outliers and do not come from this model.
 To determine which points are outliers, one might consider the problem

 for a fixed integer $k$.
 Here $\|x\|_0 = \sum_i 1(x_i \not= 0)$.
 Thus by setting $k=3$, for example, the solution $\hat{z}$ of \eqref{eq:outlie} would indicate which 3 points should be considered outliers, in that $\hat{z}_i \not= y_i$ for exactly 3 coordinates.
-A natural convex relaxation of problem \eqref{eq:outlie} is
+A natural convex relaxation of problem~\eqref{eq:outlie} is

-where we have also transformed the problem from bound form to Lagrangian form.
+where we have also transformed the problem from bound form to Lagrange form.
 Letting $\alpha=y-z$, this can be rewritten as

-which fits into the form of problem \eqref{eq:dlasso}, with design matrix $\widetilde{X}=[\, I \;\, X \,]$, coefficient vector $\tbeta=(\alpha,\beta)\T$, and penalty matrix $D=[\, I \;\, 0 \,]$.
-Figure \ref{fig:outlie} shows a simple example with $p=1$.
+which fits into the form of problem~\eqref{eq:dlasso}, with design matrix $\widetilde{X}=\left[ I \enskip X \right]$, coefficient vector $\tbeta=(\alpha,\beta)\T$, and penalty matrix $D=\left[ I \enskip 0 \right]$.
+Figure~\ref{fig:outlie} shows a simple example with $p=1$.

-After reading the examples in this section, a natural question is: when can a generalized lasso problem \eqref{eq:dlasso} be transformed into a regular lasso problem \eqref{eq:lasso}?
-(Recall, for example, that this is possible for an orthogonal $D$, as we discussed in the wavelet smoothing example.)
+After reading the examples in this section, a natural question is: when can a generalized lasso problem~\eqref{eq:dlasso} be transformed into a regular lasso problem~\eqref{eq:lasso}?
+(Recall, e.g., that this is possible for an orthogonal $D$, as we discussed in the wavelet smoothing example.)
 We discuss this in the next section.